zmedelis/bosquet/README.md

 ```

-The review prompt template contains familiar call to generation function and
+The review prompt template contains a familiar call to generation function and
-a reference - `{{synopsis-completion.synopsys}}` - to generated text for the synopsis.
+a reference - `{{synopsis-completion.synopsis}}` - to a generated text for the synopsis.

 The reference points to `synopsis-completion.synopsis` where `synopsis-completion`
 points to the map of all completions done by `synopsis` template and `.play`
 pics out the `var-name` used for that specific generation
-(multiple generations can be defined in one tempalte).
+(multiple generations can be defined in one template).

 Thus the references between prompts and completions are constructed using this pattern